Augmentation varieties and disk potentials III: Geometric augmentation varieties

 \begin{proof} First we note that the images of the Morse generators under the augmentation must satisfy a relation.
 By definition of augmentation,

-Here the sign of the $[\mu_1]$-term is positive, matching the sign of the Maslov index two disk in \cite{chooh:fano}, while the sign of the $[\mu_2]$-term is negative since the spin structure on that generator is negative by the discussion in Section I-\ref{I-s1spin}, and the change in spin structure reverses the orientation of the moduli space of disks, by the discussion in \cite[8.1.2]{fooo:part2}.
+Here the sign of the $[\mu_1]$-term is positive, matching the sign of the Maslov index two disk in \cite{chooh:fano}, while the sign of the $[\mu_2]$-term is negative since the change in spin structure reverses the orientation of the moduli space of disks, by the discussion in \cite[8.1.2]{fooo:part2}.

 Now we claim that the image of the first generator vanishes.
 The image of each $\cc_i$ under $\varphi(L_\eps,0)$ is a count of disks in $L_\eps$ with an incoming trajectory of $f_\black$ limiting to $\cc_i$.
 We may assume that